 Coming back to work after testing positive or being in close contact with a positive case

-When you are eligible to return to work, please contact OHS/EHS to ensure that you do not experience issues at the wellness checkpoint (firstname.lastname@example.org)
+When you are eligible to return to work, OHS/EHS (email@example.com) will help ensure that you do not experience issues passing through wellness checkpoints.

 If you have been notified by public health that you have been exposed to someone who has tested positive for COVID-19, we ask that you follow public health guidance before returning to work:

-You will likely be asked to self-isolate for 14 days regardless as to whether or not you have received a negative test.
+You will likely be asked to self-isolate for 10–14 days even in the event you receive a negative test result.

-Contact your manager/supervisor to let them know you have been exposed.
+Contact your supervisor to let them know you have been exposed.

-When public health determines you are eligible to return to work, please contact OHS/EHS to ensure you do not experience issues at the wellness checkpoint (email@example.com)
+When public health determines you are eligible to return to work, OHS/EHS (firstname.lastname@example.org) will help ensure that you do not experience issues passing through wellness checkpoints.